rvarbanov/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed various issues with latest PHP
 * Fixed var dump displaying when displaying certain surveys/polls
 * Fixed duplication of quiz/poll/survey not assigning correct sections to questions
+* Fixed scripts/styles not loading on <= WP 3.2.1
+* Fixed several PHP notices
+* Added ability to show quiz review only on fail

 = 2.10.2 =